netgamers-forum/discourse-category-mod-enhancer/README.md

 # discourse-category-mod-enhancer

-This plugin is meant to allow Discourse Category Moderators to:
+This plugin is meant to allow Discourse Category Moderators to access advanced content management tools

-- Enable slow mode for topic in which they are moderating
-- Suspend a user from the category they are moderating

 ## To contribute